This article was updated on June 18, 2018.

 In the long run, you should prepare for the finance skills gap by training and promoting your own leaders.
-Gallup found that a lack of career advancement opportunities was the top reason employees left a job.
+A lack of career advancement opportunities is one of the top reasons for employee turnover.
 You can't complain that your employees don't have the right skills if you don't make an effort to train them.
 By holding leadership development and mentorship programs, you can produce the next batch of financial leaders from within your organization so you don't have to fight for the few remaining on the market.

 Working With HR